 As a Greensboro will and trust lawyer, I’ve worked with many grandparents interested in leaving a legacy behind for their grandchildren.
 A lot of people are surprised when I tell them they could be causing more harm than good if they aren’t careful.

 Imagine this for a moment; what would you have done if you were given a large sum of money the day you turned 18 years old?
 Chances are that you (like most of us at that age) would have blown it, right?
 You might even have gotten into a bit of trouble.
-Many 18-year-olds understand how to manage money so that it lasts and is available for important things later when needed.
+Not many 18-year-olds understand how to manage money so that it lasts and is available for important things later when needed.
 However, a qualified Greensboro will and trust lawyer can help you determine what the best options are for leaving assets to underage beneficiaries, whether those assets are held in a Trust, financial accounts, or as part of a life insurance benefit.

 Underage Beneficiaries in a Will or Trust